Computing the center of a fusion category: Basic assumptions, notation, and facts

 In our computational perspective that we take on this problem we actually want to achieve more.
 First, to work explicitly with such a category $\mathcal{C}$ in the computer we need to assume we have some sort of finite encoding (model) of $\mathcal{C}$.
-One, but not the only, possibility would be via the multiplication table of the Grothendieck ring $\mathrm{Gr}(\mathcal{C})$ of $\mathcal{C}$ and the 6j-symbols of $\mathcal{C}$, which encode the associators via a collection of matrices \cite[Section 4.9]{EGNO}.
-Determining such a model may require hard work in specific examples, but we assume it exists and start from there.
+One, but not the only, possibility would be via the multiplication table of the Grothendieck ring $\mathrm{Gr}(\mathcal{C})$ of $\mathcal{C}$ and the $F$-symbols of $\mathcal{C}$, which encode the associators via a collection of matrices \cite[Section 4.9]{EGNO}.
+Determining such a model requires hard work in most examples, but we assume it exists and start from there.
 Our software provides a general framework to work with models of categories, the specifics being up to the user.
-We have already implemented models of several standard examples.
+We have already implemented models of several standard examples, e.g. graded vector spaces, representation categories for finite groups, Verlinde type categories and some more to find in the documentation \cite{Maeurer_TensorCategories_jl}.
+Moreover, all the fusion categories from the AnyonWiki \cite{AnyonWiki} are available.
 We can now formulate our precise goal.

 \begin{example} Let us illustrate our goal in a simple example.
 Let $G$ be a finite group and let $\Bbbk$-$\mathsf{Vec}_G$ be the category of finite-dimensional $G$-graded vector spaces over $\Bbbk$, see \cite[Example 2.3.6]{EGNO}.
 This is a spherical fusion category with simple objects $\{ \delta_g \}_{g \in G}$, where~$\delta_g$ is the 1-dimensional vector space concentrated in degree $g$.
 Here, the associators are trivial.
 There are versions $\Bbbk$-$\mathsf{Vec}_G^\omega$ with non-trivial associator as well, see \cite[Remark 2.6.2]{EGNO}.
 It follows from Equation \eqref{eq:dim_squares} that $\dim(\Bbbk$-$\mathsf{Vec}_G) = |G| \cdot 1_{\Bbbk}$.
 The center $\mathcal{Z}(\Bbbk$-$\mathsf{Vec}_G)$ is well-known \cite[Example 8.5.4]{EGNO}: the simple objects are parametrized by pairs $(C,V)$, where $C$ is a conjugacy class in $G$ and $V$ is an irreducible finite-dimensional representation of the centralizer of an element $g \in C$.